-Staying safe on the internet is an important message which we reinforce with our children at all times but we do look more closely at online safety in February as part of Safety Week.
+Staying safe on the internet is an important message which we reinforce with our children at all times but we do look more closely through our Online Safety Lessons.
 This important message is something that should also be discussed as a family at home.
-Please feel free to use this link to the CEOP website, where your child can access some fun activities to back up their learning.
+Please feel free to use this link to the CEOP website to gain more information about online safety and a place where your child can access some fun activities to back up their learning.

 There is a lot of support available to keep your child safe online.
 Below are some more useful links to help parents:

 - Thinkyouknow (advice from the National Crime Agency to stay safe online)